 *These numbers do not reflect any cases or deaths identified through Michigan Department of Corrections.
 Their numbers are listed under a separate category "Others" for the Michigan Statistics.

-Beginning April 2, 2020, the Age group will only be reported as a percentage of the total instead of the actual number.
+The Age group is reported as a percentage of the total instead of the actual number.

 |% of overall case by ethnicity|